 Hosting a favorite things party is a fun and unique way to bring friends together, celebrate shared interests, and exchange gifts that hold special meaning to each guest.
+It can be done any time of year or around the holidays when giving is at an all time high!

 What Is A Favorite Things Party?